Alan1616/Chip-8-Interpreter/README.md

 for help in finding 2 pesky hard to track bugs.

-Maybe i will add super chip support in the future :).
+Maybe i will add SCHP-48/MegaChip support in the future (if i find good reference).
 For now enjoy photorealistic Chip-8 games!